Get your automotive data ad-free: become a premium member today!

 In the past, the automotive world revered British carmakers for their respect for tradition.
 Iconic models evolved with only minor changes, becoming timeless nameplates.
 Craftsmanship in materials like wood and leather was meticulous, while engines were built to endure decades.
 Yet, times change, and so do interpretations of tradition.
 Jaguar, once synonymous with classic luxury, is now attempting a bold transformation.

-A Genius Move or Shot in the Foot?
+A Genius Move or Brand Suicide?

 No other carmaker has attempted such a dramatic rebranding as Jaguar’s.
 The British automaker’s latest campaign featuring a redesigned logo and the aforementioned slogans alongside models in avant-garde fashion—without showing a single car—has sparked controversy.
 Some hail it as daring, while others label it “disastrous,” accusing the brand of focusing more on diversity than on vehicles, in other words, image over substance.
 We think this seems less like innovation and more like a company’s “Hail Mary pass” to strive for survival.